geodatafr/geodatafr.github.io/docs/index.md

  Guillaume is a geoscientist expert fascinated by new technologies and geodata science.
 Guillaume is also a [Google Developer Expert](https://developers.google.com/community/experts/directory) in Earth Engine.

 #### Julien Bardonnet
-Julien is a Tech Lead expert with a 10-years experience in the fields of data engineering, computer vision, and sowftware developement.
+Julien is a Tech Lead expert with a 10-years experience in the fields of data engineering, computer vision, and software developement.

 <a href="https://fr.freepik.com/vecteurs/astronaute-mignon">Project logo inspired by catalyststuff - fr.freepik.com</a>